 Kershaw 1990 Brawler

-Kershaw is keeping the japanese sword recycling alive with the tanto blade on their 1990 Brawler.
-The tanto blade isn't the only facinating thing about this knife though, the finger hilt on this knife is perfect since the tanto blade is mostly for puncturing.
+Kershaw is keeping the Japanese sword recycling alive with the tanto blade on their 1990 Brawler.
+The tanto blade isn't the only fascinating thing about this knife though, the finger hilt on this knife is perfect since the tanto blade is mostly for puncturing.
 This means there's a less likely chance that you'll have your fingers slide over the blade.

-Because this knife is more for self defense rather than general use, most of the people who get this bad boy on amazon are active duty military.
+Because this knife is more for self-defense rather than general use, most of the people who get this bad boy on amazon are active duty military.
 Not to say that the general public can't buy them, but this isn't a knife you own unless you're expecting trouble.
-Click here to get yours

 The Leek from Kershaw is the basic everyday carry knife that most people own.
 There's not much that's special about it, but that's one of the highest selling points that draws people to this knife.